appleboy/drone-discord/README.md

   appleboy/drone-discord
 ```

-You can get more [information](DOCS.md) about how to use scp plugin in drone.
+You can get more [information](DOCS.md) about how to use this plugin in drone.

 ## Testing